philbrown1234/reflex-wiki/docs/gameplay/pickups.md

 # Pickups

-Details about pickups (health, armor, ammo) and how to control them.
+Details about pickups (health, armor, ammo, powerups) and how to control them.

 (Replace with detailed content.)